michaelkoepf/fluss/website/docs/maintenance/filesystems/overview.md

 # File Systems

-Fluss uses file systems as remote storage to store snapshots for Primary-Key Table and store tiered log segments for Log Table.
-These are some of the file systems that Fluss supports currently, including *local*, *hadoop*, *Aliyun OSS*.
+Fluss uses file systems as remote storage to store snapshots for Primary Key Tables and store tiered log segments for Log Tables.

 The file system used for a particular file is determined by its URI scheme.
 For example, `file:///home/user/text.txt` refers to a file in the local file system, while `hdfs://namenode:50010/data/user/text.txt` is a file in a specific HDFS cluster.